IIIF/api/source/api/image/2.0/index.md

   * For use cases that enable the saving of the image, it is _RECOMMENDED_ to use the HTTP `Content-Disposition` header ([RFC6266][rfc-6266]) to provide a convenient filename that distinguishes the image, based on the identifier and parameters provided.
   * This specification makes no assertion about the rights status of requested images or any other descriptive metadata, whether or not authentication has been accomplished.
 Please see the [IIIF Presentation API][prezi-api] for rights and other information.
-  * This API does not specify how image servers fulfill requests, what quality the returned images will have for different parameters, or how parameters may affect performance.
   * Additional [Apache HTTP Server implementation notes][apache-notes] are available.
   * When requesting sizes using the `w,` canonical syntax, if a particular height is desired, the following algorithm can be used: